-- (2) The asset coverage ratio for senior securities representing indebtedness is calculated as our consolidated total assets, less all consolidated liabilities and indebtedness not represented by senior securities, divided by senior securities representing indebtedness.
-This asset coverage ratio is multiplied by \$1,000 to determine the Asset Coverage Per Unit. - (3) The amount to which such class of senior security would be entitled upon the involuntary liquidation of the issuer in preference to any security junior to it. - (4) Not applicable, as senior securities are not registered for public trading.
+- (2) Total amount of each class of senior securities outstanding at the end of the period presented (in 000's). - (3) The asset coverage ratio for senior securities representing indebtedness is calculated as our consolidated total assets, less all consolidated liabilities and indebtedness not represented by senior securities, divided by senior securities representing indebtedness.
+This asset coverage ratio is multiplied by \$1,000 to determine the Asset Coverage Per Unit. - (4) The amount to which such class of senior security would be entitled upon the involuntary liquidation of the issuer in preference to any security junior to it. - (5) Not applicable, as senior securities are not registered for public trading.